 THESE LITTLE BEAUTIES ARE SPECIFICALLY DESIGNED TO GIVE YOU AS MUCH EXPERIENCE AS POSSIBLE.

-OK, so you sit next to and shadow a Senior Associate or Partner in one of our commercial departments for a week.
+OK, so you sit next to and shadow a fee earner in one of our commercial departments for a week.
 This gives you a mentor figure to observe and learn from.

 You’ll also be assigned a trainee buddy – these are great; they support you during the week, show you around, introduce you to everyone and generally help you get a feel for the place.
 Along the way there’ll be presentations, social events and some case studies for you to take part in.